Skip to main content

 If you previously registered for one or more new states, you’ll need to revisit the state tax setup and filing authorizations once your tax accounts and rates are available.
 Many states take 2 or more weeks to process your registration.

-Go to the US Payroll setup and click ‘Edit’ on the US payroll setup to access the tax setup and filing authorization forms.
-It is best to complete this before the end of the current quarter and definitely not later than the end of the tax year to avoid filing errors.
+Go to the US Payroll setup and click "Edit" on the US payroll setup to access the tax setup and filing authorization forms.
+To avoid filing errors, it is best to complete this before the end of the current quarter and definitely not later than the end of the tax year.

 Contractor payroll